getporter/porter/docs/content/slides/cnab-unpacked/index.md

 ---
 # Let's find the gap

-If I gave this to a customer, IT, friend or enemy to deploy, would they...
+If I gave this to a friend to deploy, would they...
 --

 * Clone a repository?
-The app's or a special devops one?
+The app's or a devops one?
 --

 * Install specific versions of terraform and helm?
 --

-* Set environment variables, and save files to special locations?
+* Set environment variables, and save config files to specific locations?
 --

-* Use the right helm and terraform commands?
+* Use specific helm and terraform commands?
 --

 * Use a utility docker container that required them to mount volumes from the